 '''

 convertModifiers("OldClass",

 {"OldModifier1=default1", "OldModifier2=default2", ...},

-{"NewModifier1=...%OldModifier1\%"} [, simplify=true] )
+{"NewModifier1=...%OldModifier2%...", "NewModifier2=...", ...} [, simplify=true])

 '''

-Normal case; if any modifier among OldModifier exist then replace all of them with the NewModifiers.
+Normal case; if any modifier among OldModifier exist then replace all of them with the list of NewModifiers .
+The ...%OldModifier2%... indicate an expression that may involve the values of the old modifiers (tools are responsible for adding parenthesis if needed).
+The lists of old and new modifiers can have different lengths.
 The defaults (if present) are used if there are multiple OldModifier and not all are set in the component instance.
+The defaults are optional if there is at most one OldModifier element, and should otherwise be provided.